d8nieldonaldson/d8nieldonaldson.github.io/_posts/2014-3-28-flexbox_alt.md

 4. Javascript is not an option, must solve this using only CSS!

-If you don't want to learn about how and why, just check out the codepen below.
+If you don't want to learn about how and why, just check out the codepen below or [here][css-only-codepen].